 GDPR in short

-Basically GDPR means that any establishment anywhere in the world which sells products or services to individual EU/EEA subjects (whether they charge for this or not) must have a reason to collect, store and process personal data and can only use this data for purposes clearly declared and which they either must store (for legal reasons or for being able to run their business) or which they have got explicit permission from the person to use.
+Basically, GDPR requires any establishment anywhere in the world which sells products or services to individual EU/EEA subjects (whether they charge for this or not) must have a reason to collect, store and process personal data and can only use this data for purposes declared and which they either must store (for legal reasons or for being able to run their business) or which they have got explicit permission from the person to use.
 In addition, any individual about whom you store data has the right to request full details of all data you store, request changes, deletion or even export of the data in a standard format, if applicable.

 Who has to be GDPR compliant?

-Any establishment which provides products and services to the European Union or European Economic Area and collects or process personal information, whether it charges for them or not, has to be GDPR compliant covers personal data about people physically inside the European Union (i.e. it is not limited to European citizens or residents.
+Any establishment which provides products and services to the European Union or European Economic Area and collects or processes personal information, whether it charges for them or not, has to be GDPR compliant and covers personal data about people physically inside the European Union (i.e. it is not limited to European citizens or residents.

-Any establishment interacting with a European or a non-European visiting Europe is covered, while any establishment interacting with a European or non-European outside EU/EEA is not covered.
+Any establishment interacting with a European or a non-European visiting Europe is covered, while any establishment interacting with a European or non-European outside the EU/EEA is not covered.

 What is Personal Data?